apache/bookkeeper/site/docs/4.5.1/admin/metrics.md

 BookKeeper enables metrics collection through a variety of [stats providers](#stats-providers).

-> For a full listing of available metrics, see the [Metrics](../../reference/metrics) reference doc.

 ## Stats providers

 BookKeeper has stats provider implementations for four five sinks: